PSGVrandazzo/exp-connectivity-util/madrid-hackathon/workshops/product-api/samples/api-sync-demo/README.md

 java -jar product-synchronizer/target/product-synchronizer.jar
 ```

-This will bring up all registered Kafka producers/consumers.
+This will start up the Spring Boot application, along with the registered consumers and producers.
+Alternatively, you can also run the [Application](product-synchronizer/src/main/java/com/expedia/eps/sync/Application.java) class from your IDE of choice.

 ### Using your own Expedia Credentials

-The clients can be configured through the Spring Boot's `application.yml` file provided with the `product-synchronizer` module.
+The clients can be configured through the Spring Boot's [application.yml](product-synchronizer/src/main/resources/application.yml) file provided with the `product-synchronizer` module.

 An example using the test account from the developer portal: